dbillue/AV/README.md

+# Project Name
-<b>Code repo to assist with daily coding efforts pulling on example apps and tutorials.</b>
+> Code repo to assist with daily coding efforts pulling on example apps and tutorials.